Updated on 2024-08-12 GMT+08:00

 Scenario

-After application code is developed, upload it to the Linux client to run applications.
+After programming is complete, upload application code to the Linux client for running.
 The procedures for running applications developed using Scala or Java are the same on the Flink client.

-Flink applications of a YARN cluster can run only on Linux.
+Flink applications for Yarn clusters can run only on Linux.

 Procedure